*Post contains affiliate links. | Photo by Annie Spratt

-Where did all the picture books with strong characters go?
+Where did all the picture books with strong female characters go?

 I seem to spend half my life fighting off Peppa Pig or Frozen inspired picture books.
 And finding it hard to ‘let it go’.

-When my little lady was still wrapped up snug in my belly, I read her a page a night from Roald Dahl’s James and the Giant Peach.
+When my little lady was still wrapped up snug in my belly, I read her a page a night from a Roald Dahl book.

-I love Roald Dahl and the way his characters are individual, headstrong, frequently irreverent and always with an eye on what is just and right.
+I love Roald Dahl and the way his characters are individual, headstrong, frequently irreverent and always with an eye on what’s just and right.
 There’s always a message there.
-(Check out The Magic Finger, for a strong female character who is vehemently anti hunting at 8 years old!)
+Check out The Magic Finger, for a strong female character who is vehemently anti hunting at 8 years old!
 My daughter loves it.

-So, if like me, you want to add a bit of girl power to your picture books, I recommend you check out some of the 16 picture books with strong female characters below (or if your child is between 6 and 9, try these).
+So, if like me, you want to add a bit of girl power to your picture books, I recommend you take a look at some of the 16 picture books with strong female characters below (or if your child is between 6 and 9, try these).

 16 Picture Books With Strong Female Characters